Oliver Bigelow (1759-1817)

 Nancy Anna Bigelow Gibbs Born: 1789 Luzerne Co., Pa Died: 1870 Tompkins Co., NY Esther Bigelow Walling Born: 1792 Luzerne Co., PA Died: 1856 Bremer, IA Oliver Bigelow, Jr. Born: 1794 Luzerne Co., PA Died: After 1850 Sabra Bigelow Born: 1797 Luzerne Co., PA Died: 1817 Genoa Co., NY Lydia Bigelow Born: 1798 Luzerne Co., PA Died: 1874 Lansing, NY Eunice Bigelow Born: 1801 Luzerne Co., PA Died: 1816 Johnstown, Ohio Harriet Bigelow Johnson Born: 1809 Tompkins Co., NY Died: 1840 Tioga Co., NY |

-Since Oliver with his brother John holds large land claims in Ohio, they wish to locate their families to that new state.
+Since Oliver with his brother John held large land claims in Ohio, they wished to locate their families to that new state.
 In 1811 Oliver Bigelow, a doctor and Revolutionary War veteran, comes to the area.
-He plans to build a town and begins mapping streets, alleys, a town square and a cemetery.
+He planned to build a town and began mapping streets, alleys, a town square and a cemetery.